 Using heat can discolor your hair and cause more harm than good.

-Try lowering the temperature of your tools, be sure to use a heat protectant spray, and try to trade in your curling iron for some non-heated rollers.
+Try lowering the temperature of your tools, be sure to use a heat protectant, and try to trade in your curling iron for some non-heated rollers.

 This also includes direct sunlight and tanning beds.